ESG Standards Explained: Corporate Sustainability Reporting Directive (CSRD)

-Emissions disclosures are becoming mandatory in 35 nations and markets representing 56% of the global GDP but there is one market that has been causing quite a stir.
-The European Union’s Corporate Sustainability Reporting Directive (CSRD) is mentally mobilizing the food and beverage market.
-But there is another good reason to look at CSRD more closely than the others: CSRD is different from the other national-level mandates.
+The European Union’s Corporate Sustainability Reporting Directive (CSRD) is mobilizing ESG reporting for the food and beverage market.
+But there is another good reason to look at CSRD closely: CSRD is a completely novel ESG reporting framework.

 How is CSRD different from other reporting frameworks?

-Since the other mandates are focusing on greenhouse gas emissions only, they all use some form of the TCFD framework and recommendations.
+Since the other national mandates are focusing on greenhouse gas emissions only, they all use some form of the TCFD framework and recommendations and focus only on climate change.
 CSRD is, we could say, inspired by the TCFD framework, covering your company’s oversight on sustainability issues and risk identification but the bulk of the report is much more action-oriented, focusing on risk management and mitigation and opportunity initiatives.

 All sustainable objectives are outlined in the EU taxonomy.
 More specifically, the 6 environmental objectives are: